 Integration Latency.
 Set the alarm on p90, p95 or p99 depending on your business requirement/SLA.

 - Set up per-method alarms on low success RATE.
-Similar to the above, but for success rate (i.e.
+Similar to the above, but you have to use computed metrics to calculate the success rate (i.e.

 200 count / request count) instead.